Past, Present, Future

 "Remember that children carry the legacy not only of what you give them, but also the void that's left by what you don't," says Bosak.
 "Building the grandparent connection helps you and them."

-A Little Something by Susan V. Bosak (TCP Press, $16.95) is available in bookstores.
-For more information, the free online activities and complete Listen to a Life Contest rules, visit www.legacyproject.org.
+For more information, the free online activities and complete Listen to a Life Contest details, visit www.legacyproject.org.

 # # #